usc-isi-i2/kgtk/docs/transform/implode.md

 but will allow potentially invalid values to appear in the output KGTK file.

-## KGTK Data Types and Columns
+## KGTK Data Types and Exploded Columns

-This table shows the columns (without the prefix value, normally `node2;`) that are used for each KGTK data type.
+This table shows the exploded columns (without the prefix value, normally `node2;kgtk:`) that are used for each KGTK data type.

 | Data Type                 | Required Columns | Optional Columns |
 | ------------------------- | --------------- | --------------- |